 Fig 1: Description of the Study Area: (A) Nigeria showing Borno State, (B) Borno State Showing Ngala LGA, (C) Ngala Local Government Area (Study Area)

-Source: Department of Environmental Science Integral University Lucknow and Author’s work (2025)
+Source: Department of Environmental Science Integral University, Lucknow and the Author’s work (2025)

 2.2.
 Methodology

 The three primary datasets utilized in this study include rainfall, land surface temperature (LST), and the Normalized Difference Vegetation Index (NDVI) for the years 2009, 2014, 2019, and 2024.
-For each study year, annual mean data were computed with five years interval (Fig..2).
+For each study year, annual mean data were computed with five five-year interval (Fig.2).
 This temporal scope was adopted to ensure consistency across study years to avoid misleading trends (Tveito, 2023).
-All datasets were accessed and processed through Google Earth Engine (GEE) (Table 1), cloud-based platform that developed by Google to address big data analysis challenges while also allowing the processing of huge amounts of remote sensing data over large areas and long-term environmental monitoring (Ghosh et al., 2022).
+All datasets were accessed and processed through Google Earth Engine (GEE) (Table 1), a cloud-based platform developed by Google to address big data analysis challenges while also allowing the processing of huge amounts of remote sensing data over large areas and long-term environmental monitoring (Ghosh et al., 2022).
 All raster datasets were spatially constrained by clipping them to the administrative boundary of Ngala LGA.
 Temporal filtering was subsequently applied, whereby MODIS NDVI and LST collections were restricted to the designated study years (2009, 2014, 2019, and 2024), and CHIRPS rainfall data were aggregated into annual totals.
 Band selection and scaling procedures were also undertaken, with NDVI extracted from the MOD13Q1 product and adjusted using a scale factor of 0.0001, while MODIS LST measurements were converted from Kelvin to degrees Celsius using the recommended scale factor of 0.02.
 The framing, visualization, and map layout were subsequently carried out in ArcGIS 10.8.